jdcampolargo/pingpong/README.md

 Welcome to the World of Ping Pong
 =================

-Where we don't play for money, we play in sockets!
+Where we don't play for money, we play in the sockets!

 This is a multiplayer ping pong game developed using JavaScript.
 ------------